geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Him I defy, and in your royal sight,

-" Will prove unworthy of the name of knight !"
+" Will prove unworthy of the name of knight!"
 730

 The monarch's cheek, where deeper crimson glow'd
 As spoke the stranger knight, his anger shew'd: